arzeo68/ASM_minilibc/README.md

 # ASM_minilibc
-some lib C function rewrite in asm\n this code passed 98.9% of the Epitech tests.
+some lib C function rewrite in asm

+this code passed 98.9% of the Epitech tests.